kelseymosh/pokemon-team-builder/README.md

 # Pokémon Team Builder

 ## Description
-Pokémon Team Builder is an app designed for Pokémon trainers to help them build the perfect team.
+Pokémon Team Builder is an app designed for Pokémon trainers to help them build their perfect team.
 Users are able to pick up to six Pokémon and see their typing.
 A type analysis for each team is a feature coming soon!

 ## Visuals
 <img src="https://github.com/kelseymosh/pokemon-team-builder/blob/main/src/screenshots/Pokemon%20Team%20Builder.png"